New Year’s day traditions

 It was believed in Podhale that pockets full of small coins would provide plenty for the New Year.
 They were also thrown into a bowl of water used for the evening bath.
 It was also customary to carry porphyry shells from Christmas Eve carp in order to ensure financial success.

-Housewives did not wash the dishes for last three days of carnival, then poured slops into the mausoleum.
-After thoroughly rinsing, they poured them out as soon as they believed that the butter would be made: as soon as people hurried to the duck.
+Housewives did not wash the dishes for last three days of carnival, then poured slops into the churn.
+After thoroughly rinsing, they poured them out as soon as they believed that the butter would be made: as soon as people rush to inns.

 The New Year’s day is associated not only with ending year party, but also with superstitious customs and local beliefs.
 Each region of Poland has its own New Years customs.
 Cultivated from generation to generation, they are part of the culture and traditions of the region.